HCL-TECH-SOFTWARE/appscan-cloud-cli/Integrating AppScan Dynamic Security Scan into AWS CodePipeline.md

 -   Access to the AppScan CLI Tool Binary hosted on Maven Central.

+-   Java 11 or later should be available in AWS Codebuild environment.

 ✨ **Integrating Dynamic Security Scan into AWS CodeBuild and CodePipeline** ✨